The scaling limit of random simple triangulations and random simple quadrangulations: Bijections for simple triangulations

 After concluding with bijective arguments, in Section~\ref{sec:GW-trig} we explain how to sample uniformly random triangulations using conditioned Galton-Watson trees.
-We end the section by describing the inverse of the bijection $\chi_n:\cT_n^{\circ}\to \triangle_{n+2}^{\circ}$, which will be needed later.
+We end the section by describing the inverse of the bijection $\chi_n:\cT_n^{\circ}\to \triangle_{n+2}^{\circ}$, which we use later.

 \addtocontents{toc}{\SkipTocEntry}